 4) After it has doubled in bulk, dump the blob of dough onto a floured surface and knead until it is elastic and no longer sticky.
 Sprinkle with flour as you fold it over and knead.
 (You can knead the dough inside the bowl if it's big enough, then have less to clean up.)
 Now is the time to divide the dough in half if you doubled the recipe and are making two pies.

 5) Flatten, pull and toss the dough with your fingers and knuckles like a true Italian pizza maker.
 Feel free to shape your pizza round, or rectangle.

 |Photo: The New York Times|

 Add a thin layer of tomato sauce, and your favorite toppings, such as onions, garlic, mushrooms, banana peppers, Jalapeño peppers, ham, pepperoni, sausage, fresh basil and mozzarella cheese.
+A sprinkle of Parmesan cheese.
 Also feel free to spice to taste with oregano, dried basil, red pepper flakes, or dried garlic.

-Commercial pizza ovens get much hotter then a home oven.
+Commercial pizza ovens get much hotter than a home oven.
 Whenever I attempt to duplicate the heat of a pizza parlor oven, the result is dry pizza, so I no longer try.
-For that reason I don't turn my oven all the way up.
+For that reason, I don't turn my oven all the way up.
 Instead, I bake my pizza at 350 degrees F for about 20 minutes, or until the dough is done.
 Delish!

-Note: Whole wheat flour works with this recipe.
-(Yes, I went through that phase!)
-However, now I mostly use all-purpose flour to make pizza, as well as, buttermilk biscuits.
+Extra tips: Whole wheat flour works with this recipe also.
+(Yes, I went through that phase.
+But whole wheat changes the texture of the pizza dough) Now I mostly use all-purpose flour to make pizza (as well as, buttermilk biscuits).
 In moderation, it won't kill us.
-Just be sure to eat whole grains and fiber rich food most of the time.
-Buon appetito!
+Bon appetito!

 |Mmm, dinner is ready!
 What are you having?|